nagibshah/AmazonProductReviewAnalysis/README.md

 ## Getting started with Local Dev + Development Rules
 1. Start work in your local branch (if more present create your own branch)
+    a. run from terminal "git branch" - should list down branches
+    b. run command "git checkout <branchname>" to switch to new branch
+    c. carry out your dev work in this remote branch and checkin as per usual
+    d. once ready to merge simply submit a pull request (point 7)
 2. locate the appropriate notebook in the "/notebooks" folder
 3. Start the notebook and start working.
 4. Lets work in separate notebooks due to git sync issues (see notebooks folder)